-While most people are familiar with THC in the respect that it helps combat pain, Cannabidiol (CBD), in turn, has long since been proven as an effective treatment method for pain related to swelling and inflammation.
-And in fact, as we’ll discuss in this article, several studies have even been carried out specifically showcasing the drug’s potential therapeutic benefits on RA-related pain.
+While most people are familiar with THC in the respect that it helps combat pain, Cannabidiol (CBD) has long since been known to work as an effective treatment for pain related to swelling and inflammation.
+And in fact, as we’ll discuss in this article, several studies have even been carried out specifically showcasing the drug’s potential therapeutic benefits for RA-related pain.

 If you’ve been waiting for a safe, all-natural, effective replacement for your prescription RA pain medications, CBD oil just might be the treatment option you’ve been looking for.

-Like we mentioned, RA is an autoimmune disease that causes pain, severe inflammation, and loss of function in the joints.
+As we have already mentioned, RA is an autoimmune disease that causes pain, severe inflammation, and loss of function in the joints.

-Moreover, it is known that the presence of rheumatoid factor – a specific antibody in the bloodstream – is in some way responsible for initiating the white blood cell attack on healthy joint tissue, though its exact physiological mechanism(s) and/or environmental trigger(s) remain unknown.
+Moreover, it is known that the presence of rheumatoid factor – a specific antibody in the bloodstream – is in some way responsible for initiating the white blood cell attack on healthy joint tissue.
+However, its exact physiological mechanism(s) and/or environmental trigger(s) remain unknown.
 (Also, not all people who test positive for rheumatoid factor in the bloodstream end up displaying symptoms of RA).